JaKooLit/Fedora-Hyprland/README.md

 #### ✨  Some notes on installation / Pre-requisites
 - This install script was tested on Minimal Fedora using Fedora Everything [`Link`](https://youtu.be/_U_WR33XNYY)
 - This script is meant to install in any Fedora Work stations and its Spins.
-- If you have Fedora Workstation and you use Brave you may want to add```exec-once = gnome-keyring-daemon --start``` to `~/.config/hypr/UserConfigs/Startup_Apps.conf` if you don't want to get asked for your password each time you reboot your machine and want to access Brave.
 - If starting from scratch, recommended spin to install is the Sway Spin.
 However, I have tested this script in Fedora Workstation (gnome), Plasma Spin and Sway
 - I have not tested in any other spin.
 However, if you decided to try, recommend to install SDDM.
 Apart from GDM and SDDM, any other Login Manager may not work nor launch Hyprland.
 However, hyprland can be launched through tty by type Hyprland
 - If you have nvidia, and wanted to use proprietary drivers, uninstall nouveau first (if installed).
 This script will be installing proprietary nvidia drivers and will not deal with removal of nouveau.